SHIVANIENUGANDULA/Netflix_PowerBI/README.md

 │
 ├── README.md
 ├── NETFLIX.pbix
-├── 📁 Netflix_Listings.xlsx
+├── 📁 Data/
+│   └── netflix_Listings.xlsx
-├── 📁 Images (Background & logos)
+├── 📁 Images/
+│   └── Background.png
-│
+│   └── logo.png
 ```

 ---

-## 📌 Author
+## 👩‍💻 Author

 **Shivani Enugandula**
 🔗 [LinkedIn](https://www.linkedin.com/in/shivani-enugandula/)

 ---

-This project is ideal for showcasing Power BI development skills, DAX proficiency, and storytelling with data using a popular real-world use case.
+This project is a showcase of BI storytelling using a popular entertainment dataset.
+Feel free to fork, contribute, or use as a learning reference.